etsh2005/WebDev_Project_hisham-praise-dylan/README.md

 Project Description

-A simple client requested anaime website which
+A simple client requested anime sale website that sells anime merch including t-shirts,funko pops, hoodies,etc.
+It is most directed at individuals who enjoy reading/watching anime.
+The page will have orange, white and yellow colours and include pictures on both side of the page.
+It will contain a 'main', 'about' and 'contact' page and also navigation links